Great Neighborhoods - NW Bellevue

 Keep single family homes in NW Bellevue!!!

-lchang23 almost 3 years ago
+lchang23 over 3 years ago

 How can residents of EASTGATE make there voices heard in regard to the demolition of existing houses and developers and city planners not considering the opinions and voices of the local residents, while increasing the carbon foot print of the houses which are often doubles in size.
 Like the NW Bellevue, whom can advocate for EASTGATE.
 What is happening in EASTGATE is not forward thinking and for the betterment of the community that has made this area their home.
 The only consideration is code compliance and not exceeding the allowable plot coverage.

-b almost 3 years ago
+b over 3 years ago

 Perhaps there is a typo on S-NW-35 (Explore ways to improve and maintain bicycle access to